 The nature of the district and its media outlets will determine the importance of media relations in your district.
-However, generally speaking it is essential that your campaign establish good relationships with print and broadcast journalists in your region for two reasons.
+However, generally speaking it is essential that your campaign establish good relationships with print and broadcast journalists for two reasons.

 First, the mass media is (generally speaking) free of cost for the campaign.
 Every time a journalist prints or broadcasts a story about your campaign, you have the opportunity to get your message out to your target audience at no direct money cost to your campaign.
+This is especially true with a few independent political weekly and most of the internet news websites.

-Second, the mass media is often considered credible.
+Second, these alternative media are often considered credible.
 Voters are much more likely to believe positive information about your candidate if it comes from an "independent" source (the mass media) than if it comes from a "biased" source (your campaign).

 If you decide that you want to use the press to communicate and persuade voters, then it is important to have a plan as to how you will accomplish this.
 Many campaigns have a press secretary who is responsible for developing this strategy, building a relationship with the press and communicating the message to the press.
 One of the press secretary's first tasks is to develop a comprehensive list of all the media outlets in the area, complete with reporters' names, phone and fax numbers and deadlines.
 It is important that you make the job of writing about the campaign as easy as possible for the reporters.
 Write press releases in the style of a news story, as you would want them to write it.
-Provide as much backup data and sources (complete with phone numbers) as you possibly can.
+Provide as much backup data and sources (complete with phone numbers and even photographs, if relevant) as you possibly can.
 At the same time, make sure that everything is clear and reinforces your message.
 You do not want to make it too difficult for the reporter to figure out what you are saying.
 If you provide a position paper, provide them with a press release that summarizes your position in one page.

 Press conferences should be well scripted and be important enough that it is worth the time of the press to come to them.
 Provide a press packet with a photo of the candidate, their biography, any campaign literature, relevant position papers, press clippings, and press releases.
 It is important that every communication with the press reinforces your overall campaign strategy.
 If the press wants to discuss something other than your message - for example, your opponent's message - answer their questions as quickly as possible and finish by restating your message.
-It is often the job of the press secretary to know what the press will ask before they ask it so that the candidate is not blind-sided by a reporter's question.
+It is often the job of the press secretary to know what the press will ask before they ask it so that the candidate is not surprised by a reporter's question.